-Noncurrent investments - Noncurrent investments consist of Board-designated and restricted funds set aside by the board for future capital improvements and other operational reserves, over which the board retains control and may at its discretion use for other purposes; assets set aside for qualified capital outlay projects in compliance with state law; and assets restricted by donors or grantors.
+Noncurrent investments consist of Board-designated and restricted funds set aside by the board for future capital improvements and other operational reserves, over which the board retains control and may at its discretion, use for other purposes; assets set aside for qualified capital outlay projects in compliance with state law and assets restricted by donors or grantors.

-Investment income, realized gains and losses, and unrealized gains and losses on investments are reflected as nonoperating income or expense.
+Investment income, realized gains and losses, and unrealized gains and losses on investments are reflected as non operating income or expense.

-Deferred financing costs - Financing costs incurred with the issuance of bonds are amortized over the term of the bonds using a method that approximates the effective interest rate method.
+Other assets - Other assets consisting of deferred financing costs incurred with the issuance of bonds are amortized over the term of the bonds using a method that approximates the effective interest rate method.
 Amortization of these costs is included in interest expense.

-Funds held by trustee - According to the terms of the General Obligation Bond indenture agreements, these certain amounts are held by the bond trustee and paying agent and are maintained and managed by the trustee and are invested in short-term cash equivalents.
+Funds held by trustee - According to the terms of the General Obligation Bond indenture agreements, these certain amounts are held by the bond trustee and paying agent and are maintained and managed by the trustee and are invested in noncurrent investments.
 These assets are available for the settlement of future current bond obligations.